 Global Lead, Enterprise Architecture ProgramSAP

-There are hundreds of organizations that employ Open CA certified staff including Accenture, Credit Suisse, Hewlett-Packard, Intel, AT&T, Deloitte, HSBC, Nationwide, CA, Direct Energy, IBM, Raytheon, Cisco Systems, Fortis, ING, UPS and Shell.
+There are hundreds of organizations that employ Open CA certified staff including Accenture, Credit Suisse, DXC Technology, Hewlett-Packard Enterprise, Intel, AT&T, Deloitte, HSBC, Nationwide, CA, Direct Energy, IBM, Raytheon, Cisco Systems, Fortis, ING, UPS and Shell.

 - Demand is being created in the marketplace for Open CA references in both RFPs and recruitment advertising.
-The Open CA program has previously been requested in RFPs for companies in both the private sector and various government agencies
+Open CA certification has previously been requested in RFPs for companies in both the private sector and various government agencies

 - Companies such as Logica, CA, Capgemini, Shell, John Hancock, CBS, EADS and Direct Energy have recently advertised for job roles that included a reference to Open CA